 The DOLLARFR function is also useful to convert non-dollar data.
 For example, we are given the height of several students and we wish to convert them into decimal.
 It can be done, as shown below:

-Suppose we sum up the results, we will get the result as 31.26 and find out the average as 5.21.
-Now, if we wish to know the average in feet and inches, we can apply the DOLLARFR function.
+Suppose we sum up the results, we will get the result as 31.26 and can find out the average as 5.21.
+If we wish to know the average in feet and inches, we can apply the DOLLARFR function.
 The result we will get is 5 feet 3 inches.

 Few notes about the DOLLARFR Function